ak8057/gen_ai_temporal_report_query/README.md

 ### What You Need
 - Docker (for easy setup)
-- A SQL database (PostgreSQL or MySQL)
+- A SQL database (PostgreSQL or MySQL or mongoDB based on the usage)
 - Python 3.x if you want to run things locally

 ### Quick Setup